ps-coding/LegalLieutenant/README.md

   1. Create a pull request
 - After the core contributors review your edits, we will leave feedback or accept the request
   - Please do not be offended or concerned if your pull request is not immediately merged, and be willing to engage in kind, open discussion

-## Past Win: Empower Hacks 2.0 Hackathon
-### This project won 1<sup>st</sup> Place 🥇 at Empower Hacks 2.0!
-We first made this project for the [Empower Hacks 2.0](https://empower-hacks-2-0.devpost.com) hackathon. **This was an international competition with 1,900+ participants!** The hacking period was from July 26 at 6:00 PM EDT to August 3 at 2:45 AM EDT.
-Judging lasted from August 3 at 12:00 PM EDT to August 7 at 2:45 AM EDT (which is why there were no pushed commits during that period, although I did tinker on my local copy to keep the momentum going and pushed afterward).
-Our team addressed the following prompt:
-> Create a software (website, app, etc.) that addresses an issue in first-generation low-income students, such as financial planning, career opportunities, mental health, community building, or an issue found/experienced in your community.